ARM-software/arm-trusted-firmware/docs/design_documents/rse.rst

 the ``Delegated Attestation Service Integration Guide`` [4]_ document.

-In the CCA use case, the Realm Management Monitor (RMM) relies on the delegated attestation service of the RSS to get a realm attestation key and the CCA platform token.
+In the CCA use case, the Realm Management Monitor (RMM) relies on the delegated attestation service of the RSE to get a realm attestation key and the CCA platform token.
 BL31 does not use the service for its own purpose, only calls it on behalf of RMM.
-The access to MHU interface and thereby to RSS is restricted to BL31 only.
+The access to MHU interface and thereby to RSE is restricted to BL31 only.
 Therefore, RMM does not have direct access, all calls need to go through BL31.
 The RMM dispatcher module of the BL31 is responsible for delivering the calls between the two parties.

 ..
 Note::
-     Currently the connection between the RMM dispatcher and the PSA/RSS layer is not yet implemented.
+     Currently the connection between the RMM dispatcher and the PSA/RSE layer is not yet implemented.
 RMM dispatcher just returns hard coded data.

 Delegated Attestation API